Generally Freelancers and Workers aren’t covered by grievance procedures.

 The employee lets the employer know the nature of the grievance

-- If it is not possible to resolve a grievance informally, employees should raise the matter formally and without unreasonable delay with a manager who is not the subject of the grievance.
+- If it’s not possible to resolve a grievance informally, employees should raise the matter formally and without unreasonable delay with a manager who’s not the subject of the grievance.
 This should be done in writing and should set out the nature of the grievance.

 The employer should arrange a meeting and allow the employee to be accompanied at the meeting.

 - Employers, employees and their companions should make every effort to attend the meeting.
 Employees should be allowed to explain their grievance and how they think it should be resolved.
 Consideration should be given to adjourning the meeting for any investigation that may be necessary.
-It is important the employer has all the facts.
+It’s important the employer has all the facts

 - The chosen companion may be a fellow worker a trade union representative or an official employed by a trade union.
-A trade union representative who is not an employed official must have been certified by their union as being competent to accompany a worker.
+A trade union representative who’s not an employed official must have been certified by their union as being competent to accompany a worker

 - Prior to March 2015, to exercise the right to be accompanied a worker must first make a reasonable request.
-What is reasonable will depend on the circumstances of each individual case.
-However it would not normally be reasonable for workers to insist on being accompanied by a companion whose presence would prejudice the hearing nor would it be reasonable for a worker to ask to be accompanied by a companion from a remote geographical location if someone suitable and willing was available on site.
+What’s reasonable will depend on the circumstances of each individual case.
+However, it wouldn’t normally be reasonable for workers to insist on being accompanied by a companion whose presence would prejudice the hearing nor would it be reasonable for a worker to ask to be accompanied by a companion from a remote geographical location if someone suitable and willing was available on site.
 A 2013 Employment Appeal Tribunal case (Toal v GB Oils Ltd) ruled that employees exercising the statutory right to be accompanied at a disciplinary or grievance hearing are entitled to have present whomever they choose, provided the individual is a relevant union representative or work colleague.
-Employers cannot refuse a particular companion on the grounds that their presence is ‘unreasonable’ – the ‘reasonable’ requirement does not extend to the identify of the companion.
-This ruling contradict the Acas Code of Practice, and in March 2015 Acas updated their code which you can see here.
+Employers can’t refuse a particular companion on the grounds that their presence is ‘unreasonable’ – the ‘reasonable’ requirement doesn’t extend to the identify of the companion.
+This ruling contradicts the ACAS Code of Practice, and in March 2015 Acas updated their code which you can see here.
 An Employee can therefore be accompanied by the employee/rep of his/her choice.
-You can see more details of the change here.
+You can see more details of the change here

 - The companion should be allowed to address the hearing to put and sum up the worker’s case, respond on behalf of the worker to any views expressed at the meeting and confer with the worker during the hearing.
-The companion does not however, have the right to answer questions on the workers behalf, address the hearing if the worker does not wish it or prevent the employer from explaining their case.
+The companion doesn’t however, have the right to answer questions on the workers behalf, address the hearing if the worker doesn’t wish it or prevent the employer from explaining their case

 The employer decides on the appropriate action to take following the grievance hearing

-- The Employer does not have to include copies of notes of the investigation as a matter of course, if this would breach the confidentiality of others (e.g. a witness), unless they had their consent or it was reasonable in the circumstances to disclose it.
+- The Employer doesn’t have to include copies of notes of the investigation as a matter of course, if this would breach the confidentiality of others (e.g. a witness), unless they had their consent or it was reasonable in the circumstances to disclose it

-- The employee must be informed they can appeal if they are not happy with the action taken.
+- The employee must be informed they can appeal if they’re not happy with the action taken.

 The employer allows the employee to appeal if necessary